netbox-community/netbox-operator/docs/examples/example1-getting-started/README.md

 2. Open <http://localhost:8080> in your favorite browser and log in with the username `admin` and password `admin`
 3. Create a new prefix '3.0.0.64/26' with custom field 'environment: prod'

+# 0.3 Navigate to the example

+Navigate to 'docs/examples/example1-getting-started' to run the examples below

 # 1.1 Claim a Prefix

 In this example, we use a `.spec.parentPrefix` that we know in advance.
 This is useful if you already know exactly from which prefix you want to claim from.

-Navigate to 'docs/examples/example1-getting-started' to run the following commands.

 1. Inspect the spec of the sample prefix claim CR
 ```bash